 What was the attrition rate of ancient Egyptian archives?
 Think how easily buried vaults-full of papyrus and clay tablets must have disappeared during long centuries or mere months of bloody anarchy.
 Dust to clay – then fire, blood and flood – then back again to dust.

-The foremost Egyptian library probably lies sunken under the bed of the Nile – intact and unrecognized – level with the Pyramids at Gizeh.
+The foremost Egyptian library probably lies sunk under the bed of the Nile – intact and unrecognized – level with the Pyramids at Gizeh.
 Its location would be cryptically indicated by a geometrical relationship between those pyramids and the stars of the constellation Orion.
 In this case, the Nile would represent the Milky Way.
 The library’s location, buried and sealed below the waters of the Nile, would be represented by the brightest star at the intersection of the Milky Way and this constellation as oriented when these monuments were built, and that did not already reflect an existing monument; otherwise, wherever it would be least inconvenient to divert the Nile upstream of another passage of that river corresponding to another astronomical house.
 No one in a position of authority seems to care.
-This might not be such a bad thing, given the prevalence modern grave robbers, their long reach and sticky finger; much less the sledge hammers, bulldozers and dynamite of today’s fundamentalist iconoclasts.
+This might not be such a bad thing, given the prevalence modern grave robbers, their long reach and sticky fingers; much less the sledge hammers, bulldozers and dynamite of today’s fundamentalist iconoclasts and profiteers.